cbcommunity/cbc-examples-and-tools/carbon_policy_replicator/README.md

 Have an idea of a functionality that you want in the tool?
 Make a suggestion as a [GitHub issue](https://github.com/cbcommunity/cbc-examples-and-tools/issues).

 ## Future Extensions
-* Compare Policy information between organizations (coming in next release)
+* Compare Policy information between organizations
-* Save and Load Policy information (coming in next release)
+* Save and Load Policy information
 * Copy Core Prevention and Host Based Firewall rules

 <img width="900" alt="Screenshot 2023-03-16 at 12 33 28" src="https://user-images.githubusercontent.com/74309356/225590737-e36fac22-6dbf-4a29-9713-77d6e450632a.png">